-There are significant price pressures on disposal costs for household and recyclable waste due to limited landfill sites, no viable alternatives to landfill at present, China Sword and the COAG Export Ban.
-Therefore, actual costs could vary significantly to estimates used in the LTFP at the expiry of the waste disposal contract if current capacity issues continue, legislative changes increase waste collection and disposal costs, or conversely if alternative costs disposal methods such as waste to energy are developed.
+There are significant price pressures on disposal costs for household and recyclable waste due to limited landfill sites, no viable alternatives to landfill at present, China

+Sword and the COAG Export Ban.
+Therefore, actual costs could vary significantly to estimates used in the LTFP if current capacity issues continue, legislative changes increase waste collection and disposal costs, or conversely if alternative costs disposal methods such as waste to energy are developed.

-Other factors include the 7.65% increase in the Solid Waste Levy (Section 88) effective 1 July 2023 by the NSW Environment Protection Authority (EPA), which was a higher rate compared to inflation estimates.
-This increase impacts the Residential Domestic Waste Charge for the current and future years.
-Actual costs could vary to estimates used in the LTFP if the EPA increase the Section 88 Levy by more than CPI.
+Other factors include the recent 7.65% increase of the Solid Waste Levy (Section 88) announced by the NSW Environment Protection Authority, which is a higher rate compared to the current inflation estimates.
+This increase will have significant impact to the community as well as an increase to the Residential Domestic Waste Charge into the future.

-The waste reserve currently has a balance in excess of \$60m, this allows Council to partially cushion the impact of the market increases in waste disposal costs on ratepayers from contractual price escalations and future increases when it transitions to a new contract.
+The waste reserve currently has a balance in excess of \$60m, this allows Council to partially cushion the impact of the market increases in waste disposal costs on ratepayers as it transitions to a new contract.
 Councils Waste Strategy will address this challenge.

 It has been assumed that there will be no significant changes to utility costs such as network, telephone, water and gas during the term of the LTFP.